 Results of Entrance Tests

 The results of the tests will be sent to parents by first class post on 14 October 2022.
+The results of the late tests will be sent to parents by first class post on 7 March 2023.
 The school will advise parents whether, on the basis of the tests taken, their child is eligible, or ineligible for a place at a Bournemouth or Poole Grammar School.

 It is important to note that being considered eligible for a place at a consortium school does not mean that a place will be allocated as the schools are usually oversubscribed.

 After sitting the entrance tests for Bournemouth School application must be made through your 'home' Local Authority application system (i.e. the Local Authority in whose area you reside).
 In most Local Authorities it is possible to apply online.
 If your 'home' authority is not Bournemouth, Christchurch or Poole Council (BCP Council), your Local Authority will pass your expression of interest to BCP Council.